cerner/terra-docker/terra-node-ci/README.md

 ## Usage

-This docker container is expected to be extended by a project specific docker container, see example below.
+This docker image is intended for CI and as such is fairly traditional.
+This docker image is expected to be defined as the base image for a project specific Dockerfile; see example below.

 ```dockerfile
 # use node as base image